usman3721/language-detector-with-flask/README.md

-# depoyment-of-email--slicer-using-render
+# deployment of language detector wweb app on render

-Here is the Link:  https://email-slicer-by-abuzaydin.onrender.com/
+Here is the Link: